Ahascragh Distillery will be a state-of-the-art distillery and visitor experience in the West of Ireland.

 Located in the heart of the village, The Old Mill Shop & Café is a key part of our story.
 Now open, the shop and café invites locals and visitors to enjoy good food and good company.
 Our bespoke pieces of furniture, using salvaged equipment from the mill, are pride of place in the café and shop.

-We are Gareth and Michelle McAllister, a husband-and-wife team from Dublin, Ireland.
 Having lived and worked in countries across the world, we returned to Ireland with the dream of turning our passion for craft Irish spirits into a family business.
 When we visited the old mill in Ahascragh, County Galway, we fell in love with its story: the beautiful stonework, the history of the buildings and the character of the small village drew us in.

 Located in the heart of the countryside, the natural resources and cool climate makes for ideal whiskey-making conditions.
 We’re dedicated to distilling quality Irish spirits with honesty, creativity and flair.